Paris-Developers/Mirror-TS/README.md

 ### Music Player

-Mirror allows users to listen to songs and playlists from Spotify, YouTube, and Soundcloud.
+Mirror allows users to listen to songs and playlists YouTube or Soundcloud.
 Using [`/play`](src/slashcommands/Play.ts) or [`/playnext`](src/slashcommands/PlayNext.ts) you can search for songs or paste your own song or playlist and it will add it to the queue.

 The Music functionality includes many commands:
  - [`/shuffle`](src/slashcommands/Shuffle.ts)